 - Best Keto Cheese Sauce

 CONNECT WITH MAD CREATIONS

 Don’t forget to link up with Mad Creations on social media so you never miss a recipe.

-- 1/4 cup olive oil
+- 1/4 cup apple cider vinegar

 - 1 tbsp salt flakes if using iodised salt reduce to 1 tsp, salt flakes are not as strong